TuomoNieminen/Helsinki-Open-Data-Science/docs/chapter1.md

 Finding the model
 ========================================================
-A requirement for finding the best model is to minimize the prediction errors that the model makes
+The best model is found by minimizing the prediction errors that the model would make

 - $\hat{\boldsymbol{y}} = \hat{\alpha} + \hat{\beta} \boldsymbol{x}$ are the predictions
-- $\hat{\boldsymbol{y}} - \boldsymbol{y}$ are the prediction errors
+- $\hat{\boldsymbol{y}} - \boldsymbol{y}$ are the prediction errors, called residuals
-- The best possible model is found by minimizing the sum of squared errors
+- The best model is found by minimizing the sum of squared residuals

 ***